George Eastman Museum

-The George Eastman Museum, also referred to as George Eastman House, International Museum of Photography and Film, the world's oldest museum dedicated to photography and one of the world's oldest film archives, opened to the public in 1949 in Rochester, New York.
+The George Eastman Museum, also referred to as George Eastman House and the International Museum of Photography and Film, is a photography museum, located on the grounds of the George Eastman's estate in Rochester, New York.
+Opened to the public in 1949, is the oldest museum dedicated to photography and one of the world's oldest film archives.

-World-renowned for its collections in the fields of photography and cinema, the museum is also a leader in film preservation and photograph conservation, educating archivists and conservators from around the world.
+Known for its collections in the fields of photography and cinema, the museum is also a leader in film preservation and photograph conservation, educating archivists and conservators from around the world.
 Home to the 500-seat Dryden Theatre, the museum is located on the estate of entrepreneur and philanthropist George Eastman, the founder of Eastman Kodak Company.
 The estate was designated a National Historic Landmark in 1966.

 History

 The Rochester estate of George Eastman (1854–1932) was bequeathed upon his death to the University of Rochester.
-University presidents (first Benjamin Rush Rhees, then Alan Valentine) occupied Eastman's mansion as a residence for ten years.
-In 1948, the university transferred the property to the museum and the Georgian Revival Style mansion was adapted to serve the museum's operations.
+The mansion served as the residence for the university president for ten year (first Benjamin Rush Rhees, then Alan Valentine).
+In 1948, the university donated the mansion and surrounding property to the museum and the Georgian Revival Style mansion was adapted to serve the museum's operations.

 George Eastman House was chartered as a museum in 1947.
 From the outset, the museum's mission has been to collect, preserve, and present the history of photography and film.
 The museum opened its doors on November 9, 1949, displaying its core collections in the former public rooms of Eastman's house.
 In October 2015, the museum changed its name from George Eastman House to the George Eastman Museum.

 The museum's original collections included the Medicus collection of Civil War photographs by Alexander Gardner, Eastman Kodak Company's historical collection, and the massive Gabriel Cromer collection of nineteenth-century French photography.
 The Eastman Museum has received donations of entire archives, corporate and individual collections, and the estates of leading photographers, as well as thousands of motion pictures and massive holdings of cinematic ephemera.

 But by July 19, 1984, the museum had a $500,000 deficit, and the museum's holdings were considered by many to be among the world's finest, but with the collections growing at a rapid pace, the museum was increasingly burdened by its own success.
 Additional space became critical to store and study the increasing number of collected objects.